Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 * the optimizer routine ignores installation costs specified by the user for return pipes.

-..
-The asset size is fixed (state==1): in this case the investment cost is set based on the upper bound of the size.

 The total investment costs, :math:`C_{install,tot}`, of the whole system are computed by:

 .. _eq_invest_cost: